 One reason I mention the moderate men so frequently is not out of antagonism toward moderation as such, but because “moderate conservatives” (the progressives) changed their spots with particular effectiveness at the end of the Red Decade (the 1930s), in order to lure “ordinary people” away from either communism or “laissez-faire capitalism” as it was derisively called by its elite antagonists.
 (FDR, a conservative reformer, called his opponents “economic royalists,” all the while courting allies such as Harvard social psychologist Dr. Henry A. Murray, whose notes on Melville’s White-Jacket insisted that ordinary people were not “trained to rule.”)

 Central to that project of counter-Enlightenment were the fields of social psychology, social relations, and sociology.
-No longer would professionals in these fields follow the procedures of science (either “pure” or “applied”), following material evidence to its logical conclusions, but now their aims were “social cohesion” and “political stability”—sometimes called the Third Way.
+No longer would professionals in these fields follow the procedures of science (either “pure” or “applied”), following material evidence to its logical conclusions, but now, echoing British Tories and Whigs, their aims were “social cohesion” and “political stability”—sometimes called the Third Way.
 If this meant abandoning the authority of (unreliably changeable) science, so be it.
-After all, materialist procedures buttressed the arguments of the Enlightenment (see http://clarespark.com/2009/12/12/switching-the-enlightenment-corporatist-liberalism-and-the-revision-of-american-history/.)
+After all, materialist procedures buttressed the arguments of the Enlightenment (see https://clarespark.com/2009/12/12/switching-the-enlightenment-corporatist-liberalism-and-the-revision-of-american-history/.)
 Here are some of Parsons’s other achievements: 1.
 The declaration that free speech should be tolerated solely in a psychiatrist’s office; 2.
 An essay in a volume on antisemitism that described the Jewish God as domineering and genocidal; and 3.
 The blaming of native Nazism on “romantic puritans”.
 These claims were not hidden away in private communications or notes, but published in 1942, where I found them, with my eyebrows raised to my hairline.

 Indeed, the great achievement of progressive sociology (as exemplified by Parsons and other authoritarian “liberals”) was to place the academic reader in a double bind: society was ideally a self-contained smoothly functioning machine, similar to that of the plant world.
 But social bonds were mystical, not materialist as the puritan romantics would have it.